AndelaDujmov/FlowTalk/README.md

 - **Database:** MongoDB (optional, if message persistence is implemented)
 - **WebSocket:** Socket.io (for real-time communication)

+## Installation

+Follow these steps to get your development environment running:

 ### 1. Clone the Repository